Start a conversation

 This is the best day by far.
 The town folk get together to celebrate another successful year of this great ritual.
 The locals enjoy a large feast, some dancing and music.
 The bridge is then finally open to the public and all the tourists like ourselves.

-How to get to the Qeshuachaca suspension bridge?
+How to get to the Qeshuachaca Suspension bridge?

 There are two ways you can visit the bridge and experience its wonder and incredible craftsmanship.